SHOW-UNAN(祥雲庵)

 A smart-casual dress code is recommended.
 If you’re unsure, just imagine what you might wear to a quiet lunch at a nice, relaxed restaurant.

-Try to avoid very casual clothes such as T-shirts, jeans, or sandals, as well as clothing that is too revealing.
+Try to avoid overly casual clothes such as T-shirts, jeans, or sandals, as well as clothing that is too revealing.

 2. Accessories